 celebrating more great chocolate from British Columbia, Canada

-In this week’s post, I’d like to capture the spirit of summer with some fabulous flavours offered by two of my favourite small batch chocolate makers located in beautiful British Columbia (BC.)
-We’ll sample the robust flavours of Sirene Chocolate based in Victoria (the capital city of BC) and the creativity of Wild Mountain Chocolate based in the mountainous community of Invermere, BC, in the Canadian Rockies.
+In this post, I’d like to capture the spirit of Canada with some fabulous flavours offered by a few of my favourite small batch chocolate makers located in beautiful British Columbia (BC.)
+We’ll sample the robust flavours of Sirene Chocolate and Roxy’s Chocolate based in Victoria (the capital city of BC) and the creativity of Wild Mountain Chocolate based in the mountainous community of Invermere, BC, in the Canadian Rockies.
 Each of these companies as well as Rogers’, the oldest chocolate company in Western Canada, produces socially conscious, sustainable chocolate for your enjoyment.

 Sirene Chocolate is the brainchild of Taylor Kennedy, who decided to turn his passion for exotic flavours and exploration into a multi-award winning, small-batch artisan chocolate company following an 18-year career with the National Geographic Society as an editor and photographer.
 I love the way Taylor is so true to the bean and makes the unique nuances of each varietal of cacao he works with shine through to create his own recipe for remarkable chocolate.